RTX3080Ti-Official/swipin/README.md

 If the app crashes, go open an Issue.
 If there a connectivity issue, first, check if it's a pre-release version, I might forget to remove the Internet check in them.
 But if it's a release version, check your Internet, and maybe the servers are down.
 If after one day it's still not fixed, open an Issue.

+## Todo List
+- [X] Likes
+- [ ] Comments
+- [ ] Servers
+- [ ] Loading Screen
+- [X] App Icon
+- [ ] Swiping

+> [!NOTE]
+> The app icon is AI-generated.
+As someone that hates drawing, I will not make an app icon myself.
+You can submit your icons at rtx3080ti0415@gmail.com.

+> [!WARNING]
+> The like feature is still experimental and might lead to duplicate likes in future releases.

+> [!TIP]
+> In pre-release versions, tapping the app icon on the loading screen will turn on debug mode.